-Both courses are open to physicians, scientists, other health professionals, fellows and students who have an interest in cancer prevention and control.
+Both courses are open to physicians, scientists, other health professionals, fellows, and students who have an interest in cancer prevention and control.
 Acceptance into the CPFP is not necessary for participation in either course.
-Individuals from cancer centers, universities, health departments, industry, U.S. Federal Government, and from across the United States and around the world have previously attended.
+Former participants represented cancer centers, universities, health departments, industry, and the U.S. Federal Government, and were from across the United States and around the world.

 Individuals currently engaged in public health programs, cancer research, and cancer control are encouraged to apply.

 Please contact the NCI Center for Global Health (CGH) for more information: